ToyotaInfoTech/RAMN/docs/userguide/can_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can identify which name was given to your RAMN's slcan (serial port) by typing :code:`dmesg` and looking for the most recent device added, which should start with "*/dev/ttyACM*".
+If you do not see any device, make sure that your RAMN is connected over USB, and that the USB device is forwarded to your VM (if applicable).

 Some tools, such as wireshark, may not directly support slcan, but may support interfaces such as socketCAN.
 For these tools, you can execute the following command to convert an slcan interface (e.g., /dev/ttyACM0) to a socketCAN interface (e.g., can0):